fgx/fgx-map-hacking/fgx-map-ng/fgxmap_pylons/README.txt

 Yes, a lot of models in one file, but this makes it easier.
 This is where native sqlalchemy, geoalchemy object exist.

+The http://www.geoalchemy.org/ is also included for geometry types